graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

 ```

 Note that the execution of `my_first_thread` happens immediately we
 create it.
-We then use the `std::thread.join()` method to ask the
+We then use the `std::thread::join()` method to ask the
 program to wait for the thread to finish.
 Then we can exit.

 The alternative to using `join` when a thread is created to use `detach`,
-which will give control of the thread to the C++ runtime.
+which will give control of the thread to the C++ runtime (which will
+then clean up the thread when it exits).

-Note that if you do not use `join` or `detach` when you have created a
+Note that you must use `join` or `detach` when you have created a
-thread and the creating function exits, then `std::terminate` is
+thread before the creating function exits, otherwise `std::terminate` is
-called -- so you have to explicitly state if you are keeping control
+called - i.e., you have to explicitly state if you are keeping control
 of the thread or passing it to the runtime.

+It's also illegal to `join` or `detach` a thread which has already
+done one of these things.
+To avoid this use `std::thread::joinable()`,
+which will return `true` only if the thread can be joined (or detached
+- the condition is identical).

 ### Thread Arguments ###